 For assistance with accessibility on any TPWD documents, please contact firstname.lastname@example.org

 District 1-E, Mathis, Texas

-This is the authors' summary from a 23-page report.
+This is the authors' summary from an 11-page report.
 For a copy of the complete report, use the download link in the sidebar.

 Delta Lake is a 2,261-acre reservoir located in Hidalgo County, 2.5 miles north of Monte Alto.
 The reservoir is divided into a public section (approximately 1,500 acres, east side) and a private section (approximately 761 acres, west side).
-The two sections of the reservoir are divided by State Highway 88 and are only connected via a pipeline.
-The reservoir is used for water supply, irrigation and recreation.
+The two sections of the reservoir are divided by State Highway 88 and are connected by concrete culverts.
+The reservoir is owned and operated by the Hidalgo-Willacy Counties Water Control and Improvement District No. 1 and used for irrigation and recreation.
 The lake is very shallow and turbid.
 Substrate is composed primarily of small rock, clay, sand and silt.
 Littoral habitat consists of periodically flooded terrestrial vegetation, large stands of bulrush and cattail, and standing timber.

 - Continue managing the fish populations under current regulations.

 - Remove Delta Lake from the 4-year rotation list of reservoirs because of its low fisheries potential.